 Long-term remains steady

 While the current inflation numbers receive the most attention – and rightly so – it’s important to remember that the long-term inflationary expectations have hardly changed.
-First, the Federal Reserve still expects to reduce inflation down to 2% growth, which is their target number.
-Second, long-term inflation expectations remains under 3%, according to surveys by the Federal Reserve Bank of Philadelphia.

 This leaves savers in a very comfortable position, since it does not require taking on more risk to cover dramatically higher costs in the future.